• Skip to main content

 Nocturia affects a significant proportion of women over 40 and tends to become more common with age.
 It disrupts sleep architecture, contributes to daytime fatigue, affects mood and cognitive function, and can significantly reduce quality of life — yet many women are told it’s simply something to accept.

-Why You Wake Up at Night to Pee After 40
+Waking Up at Night to Pee After 40 — Why It Happens

 Several factors converge in midlife to make nocturia more likely: